 Advance Auto Parts’ business

-Advanced Auto Parts (AAP) sells auto parts and accessories primarily in the United States, Puerto Rico, Canada, and the US Virgin Islands.
-It provides auto parts to DIY (do-it-yourself) customers and offers professional installation services.
+Advance Auto Parts (AAP) generates its revenues by selling auto parts and accessories primarily in the US, Puerto Rico, the US Virgin Islands, and Canada.
+The company provides these auto parts to do-it-yourself customers as well as for professional installation purposes.

-In the last three years, US automakers (FXD) Ford (F) and General Motors (GM) have benefited from higher US truck sales.
-However, the average age of vehicles on US roads has gone up in the last few years.
-That has boosted the growth potential for US auto parts sellers, including AAP, O’Reilly Automotive (ORLY), and AutoZone (AZO).
+In 2015 and 2016, US automakers (FXD) such as Ford (F) and General Motors (GM) benefited from higher US truck sales.
+This positive trend also boosted future growth potential for US auto parts sellers including Advance Auto Parts, O’Reilly Automotive (ORLY), and AutoZone (AZO).
+Now, let’s take a closer look at Advance Auto Parts’ 2Q17 revenues.

-In the next part of this series, we’ll look at Advance Auto Parts’ profit margins in the first quarter.
+Read on to the next part where we’ll explore how Advance Auto Parts’ profit margins were in 2Q17.